 You must have a permit to cut a Christmas tree.
 Here is what you need to know about this year's process for getting a Christmas tree tag.

 In 2008 drawings and online applications for Christmas tree tags were eliminated.
 Now, you have to go to a designated forest service office to purchase a tag.
 When they run out, they run out.
-Tag prices are $15 each for tree up to 10 feet tall.
+There is a fee for each tag, for each tree up to 10 feet tall.

 Here is what you need to know: